-The Office of Interagency Innovation within ACL's Center for Integrated Programs, Office of Consumer Access and Self-Determination, oversees the State Grant for Assistive Technology Program and the Assistive Technology National Activities funded under the Assistive Technology Act of 1998, as amended (AT Act of 2004).
+The Office of Interagency Innovation within ACL's Center for Innovation and Partnership oversees the State Grant for Assistive Technology Program and the Assistive Technology National Activities funded under the Assistive Technology Act (AT Act of 2004).

-The State Grant for Assistive Technology Program (#AG90) supports state efforts to improve the provision of assistive technology to individuals with disabilities of all ages through comprehensive, statewide programs that are consumer-responsive.
+The State Grant for Assistive Technology Program supports state efforts to improve the provision of assistive technology to individuals with disabilities of all ages through comprehensive, statewide programs that are consumer-responsive.
 The State Grant for Assistive Technology Program makes assistive technology devices and services more available and accessible to individuals with disabilities and their families.
 The program provides one grant to each state, the District of Columbia, Puerto Rico, and the outlying areas (American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands).
 The State Grant for Assistive Technology Program is a formula grant program; there are no grant competitions.
 The amount of each state’s annual award is based largely on state population.

 General contact information for state assistive technology programs can be found in the State Assistive Technology Program Directory on the AT3 Center website.
 Specific program contact information, including Lead Agency and Implementing Entity, for the State Grant for AT programs is contained in the State Plan.

 In FY 2005, Congress amended the AT Act to eliminate the separate Alternative Financing Program authorization and instead authorized an AT State grant program that is inclusive of financing activities, including alternative financing loan programs.
 Each State Grant for Assistive Technology program includes financing activities.
-In FY 2015, FY 2016, and FY 2017 Congress appropriated funding separate and apart from the Assistive Technology Act for the purposes of making Alternative Financing program grants.
+In FY 2015, FY 2016, FY 2017, FY 2018, and FY 2019 Congress appropriated funding separate and apart from the Assistive Technology Act for the purposes of making Alternative Financing program grants.

 View the most recent awards for the AT Act Section 4 State AT Program and Section 5 Protection and Advocacy for AT Program as well as the Alternative Financing Program.